Trend Following Swing Strategies

 - Market Pulse Color: Green or Yellow

-- Market Pulse Stage: Accumulation or Mark-Up
+- Market Pulse Phase: Acceleration or Accumulation

 Bearish Trend Criteria